ARD Site Diary (2025)

 Just four on site today – joining Chris were Isabel, Patrick and Ben.

-Patrick continued to carefully excavate the area in front of the octagonal feature (F4) so that he could see more clearly the complicated section in front of it.
+Patrick continued to carefully excavate the area in front of the clay-lined pit feature (F4) so that he could see more clearly the complicated section in front of it.
 Although there is still a little more work to do, a double red/black burning line could clearly be seen that seemed to touch the side of the clay lined pit.
 This task will be completed this week.

 Ben continued to clean out the ditch terminus in Trench 6 / 6a exposing more of the flat bedrock floor and removing all the debris that had fallen in over the winter.